 Yes, after a couple years of working with Roger my sessions ended right after I divorced from my husband.
 During the following 15 years I hit another low I couldn’t ignore.
 I found myself in a very abusive relationship.
 I didn’t trust the warning signs I had seen with this man, I pushed them off thinking I was allowing my fear of men from childhood trauma obscure my judgement, so I ignored the gut feeling I had.
 That led to years of physical, mental, sexual and emotional abuse.
 The longer I was in it the more fearful and broken I became.
 I felt I was trapped with no way out.
 Eventually I found my safe exit and took it immediately.
 I closed my eyes and jumped.
 This is what led me to my journey in self-discovery and facing my fears.
 Trying to take my life and body back.
 I began modeling.
 I was at a point where I couldn’t face a mirror, all I could see was the brokenness inside me, but in modeling I could see who I really was and release some of the trauma.
 As anyone with trauma knows eventually you must face it.
 It doesn’t just go away.
 Although on my journey of self-discovery and facing fears I was finding healing there were life changes occurring like my daughter marrying and moving out, so now an empty nest.
 She was a huge reason for me to push through each day, to break the pattern and give her a better life.
 Some personal troubles at work and home bring up past trauma.
 When you ignore things for too long the problem doesn’t go away, it just grows.
 I was going to be a grandma and I knew I had let the depression go too long and I couldn’t hide it any longer.
 This led me back to my therapist again, and this time I’ve learned my trauma is a lifelong journey I can now handle.

-Besides our long friendship, how is this photoshoot related to your story?
+Besides our long-term friendship, how does this photoshoot connect to your personal story?

 As I said, modeling helped me to face my trauma.
 This photoshoot for me has been a definitive place of healing and a way to face my fears.
 Traveling to another country where nothing is familiar, not even the language spoken not once but twice now has been an amazing experience.
 Every step of the journey, walls crumbling and healing taking place, posing for such powerful photographs to show myself and the world I AM strong, my body is my own, I am lovable, I do not need to feel shame and fear.